Quanex Building Products Corporation (NX) CEO George Wilson on Q4 2020 Results - Earnings Call Transcript

 Actual results or events may differ materially from such statements and guidance, and Quanex undertakes no obligation to update or revise any forward-looking statements to reflect new information or events.

-For a more detailed description of our forward-looking statement disclaimer and a reconciliation of non-GAAP measures to the most directly comparable GAAP measures, please see our earnings release issued yesterday and posted to our website.
+For a more detailed description of our forward-looking statement, disclaimer, and a reconciliation of non-GAAP measures to the most directly comparable GAAP measures, please see our earnings release issued yesterday and posted to our website.
 I'll now discuss the financial results.

 Net sales increased by 6.3% during the fourth quarter of 2020, mainly due to increased demand for our products across all of our operating segments.
 Conversely, net sales decreased to $851.6 million for the full-year 2020, compared to $893.9 million in 2019.
-The decrease was largely due to lower volume-related to the COVID-19 pandemic in 2Q and 3Q.
+The decrease was largely due to lower volume related to the COVID-19 pandemic in 2Q and 3Q.

-More specifically, in addition to softer demand in North America and Continental Europe during the early stages of pandemic, our two manufacturing facilities in the U.K. were closed, in compliance with government orders in late March.
+More specifically, in addition to softer demand in North America and Continental Europe during the early stages of pandemic, our two manufacturing facilities in the U.K. were closed in compliance with government orders in late March.
 And manufacturing operations at those plants did not restart until mid-to-late May.
-However, volume increased significantly in June, across all product lines.
-And net sales in July through October, exceeded prior year on a consolidated basis.
+However, volume increased significantly in June across all product lines, and net sales in July through October exceeded prior year on a consolidated basis.

-The reported net losses in 2019 were primarily attributable to a $44.6 million non-cash goodwill impairment in the fourth quarter of last year and a $30 million non-cash impairment in the second quarter of last year, both in the North American Cabinet Components segment, mainly due to lower volume expectations related to the shift in the market from semi-custom to stock cabinets and customer-specific strategy changes.
+The reported net losses in 2019 were primarily attributable to a $44.6 million non-cash goodwill impairment in the fourth quarter of last year and a $30 million non-cash goodwill impairment in the second quarter of last year, both in the North American Cabinet Components segment, mainly due to lower volume expectations related to the shift in the market from semi-custom to stock cabinets and customer-specific strategy changes.

-The adjustments being made to EPS are for restructuring charges, certain executive severance charges, non-cash asset impairment charges, accelerated D&A, foreign currency transaction impacts and transaction and advisory fees.
+The adjustments being made to EPS are for restructuring charges, certain executive severance charges, non-cash asset impairment charges, accelerated D&A, foreign currency transaction impacts, and transaction and advisory fees.

-On an adjusted basis, EBITDA increased by 14.3% to $39.4 million in the fourth quarter of 2020, compared to $34.4 million in the fourth quarter of last year.
-For the full year 2020, adjusted EBITDA increased by almost 2% to $104.5 million, compared to $102.7 million in 2019.
+On an adjusted basis, EBITDA increased by 14.3% to $39.4 million in the fourth quarter of 2020 compared to $34.4 million in the fourth quarter of last year.
+For the full year 2020, adjusted EBITDA increased by almost 2% to $104.5 million compared to $102.7 million in 2019.

-The increase in earnings for the three months ended October 31, 2020 were mainly due to higher volumes, improved operating leverage and lower raw material costs.
-The increases in earnings for the 12 months ended October 31, 2020 were primarily driven by decrease in SG&A expenses, mainly due to lower medical costs.
+The increase in earnings for the three months ended October 31, 2020, were mainly due to higher volumes, improved operating leverage, and lower raw material costs.
+The increases in earnings for the 12 months ended October 31, 2020, were primarily driven by decrease in SG&A expenses, mainly due to lower medical costs.

 Our balance sheet is healthy.
 Our liquidity position is strong and getting stronger, and our leverage ratio of net debt to last 12 months adjusted EBITDA improved to 0.6 times, as of October 31, 2020, which is 50% lower than where we exited fiscal 2019.
 In fact, the interest rate on our revolver will drop by another 25 basis points to the lowest tier, which is LIBOR plus 125 basis points.

-As for 2021 guidance and as noted in the outlook section of earnings release, based on conversations with our customers and the latest macro data and current trends, we expect mid to high single-digit sales growth in our North American Fenestration segment, low single-digit sales growth in our North American Cabinet Component segment and mid-single-digit sales growth in our European Fenestration segment.
+As for 2021 guidance and as noted in the outlook section of earnings release, based on conversations with our customers and the latest macro data and current trends, we expect mid-to-high, single-digit sales growth in our North American Fenestration segment, low-single-digit sales growth in our North American Cabinet Components segment, and mid-single-digit sales growth in our European Fenestration segment.

-Overall, on a consolidated basis, this should equate to net sales of approximately $900 million to $920 million, and we expect to generate between $108 million and $118 million an adjusted EBITDA in fiscal 2021.
+Overall, on a consolidated basis, this should equate to net sales of approximately $900 million to $920 million, and we expect to generate between $108 million and $118 million in adjusted EBITDA in fiscal 2021.
 This guidance assumes no adverse impact from the ongoing COVID-19 pandemic.

 We intend to concentrate on executing our 2021 plan with a continued focus on creating shareholder value.
 For modeling purposes, it's appropriate to make the following assumptions for 2021; depreciation of approximately $33 million, amortization of approximately $14 million, SG&A of $95 million to $100 million, interest expense of $3.5 million to $4.5 million, and a tax rate of approximately 26%.